apache/beam/website/www/site/content/en/blog/beam-yaml-proto.md

 <!--more-->

-# Simplifying Pipelines with Beam YAML
+## Simplify pipelines with Beam YAML

 Creating a pipeline in Beam can be somewhat difficult, especially for newcomers with little experience with Beam.
 Setting up the project, managing dependencies, and so on can be challenging.